Be recognised for your skills and achievements by becoming professionally registered.

-Professional registration is an important milestone for any engineer or technician.
-It establishes their proven knowledge, understanding and competence.
-In particular, registration shows your peers and employers that you have demonstrated a commitment to professional standards, and to developing and enhancing competence.
+Achieving registration status is an important milestone for any engineer or technician.
+It establishes your proven knowledge, understanding and competence.
+In particular, professional registration shows your peers and employers that you have demonstrated a commitment to professional standards, and to developing and enhancing competence.

-The IET is licensed by the Engineering Council [new window] to award the professional engineering qualifications defined in the UK Standard for Professional Engineering Competence (UK-SPEC) [new window].
+The IET is licensed by the Engineering Council [new window] to award Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech), as defined in the UK Standard for Professional Engineering Competence (UK-SPEC) [new window].

 You will be required to pay a non-refundable application fee for professional registration.
 This fee should be paid within seven days of submission of your application in order for the application process to begin.

-You can request to transfer your CEng, IEng, EngTech or CITP professional registration from another UK engineering institution to the IET.
-You will need to ensure that your Engineering Council or BCS, the Chartered Institute for IT, subscription payments are up to date.
+You can request to transfer your CEng, IEng, or EngTech professional registration from another UK engineering institution to the IET.
+You will need to ensure that your Engineering Council subscription payments are up to date.
 In order to transfer your professional registration, you must be a member of the IET.
-For more information about applying for membership, please visit the about IET membership page.
+Please note you cannot transfer within the first 12 months of becoming registered.
+For more information about applying for membership, please visit the 'About membership' webpage.

 You will need to submit a CV which has been signed by a supporter.
 A transfer fee is payable upon submission of your CV.
 Your CV will be peer assessed by registered engineers who are IET members.
 These members are not IET staff, but volunteers who have been trained for this purpose.
 Please familiarise yourself with how we use your data.